US Canon Lawyer Tells Diocese to Follow Malta, Buenos Aires

-Mary’s Advocates is sharing the audio recording made at an event this year, though the person that made the recording asks for the diocese to be unidentified.
-All identifying information has been removed from the recording publicized here, though the full recording has been shared with personnel in the diocese for whom the canonists works.
+Mary’s Advocates is sharing the audio recording made at an event this year, the full recording has been shared with personnel in the diocese for whom the canonists works.

 [(May 9, 2017 note) For everyone who is asking Mary’s Advocates to publicize the diocese, there is nothing stopping you from asking your favorite priest whether it is your diocese, or phoning your chancery to ask yourself.]

 The mission of Mary’s Advocates is to reduce unilateral no-fault divorce and support those who are unjustly abandoned.
 The silence from the Catholic diocese tribunals about the injustice of no-fault divorce gives scandal.
 Granting so many annulments, with no involvement at the time of separation, has made matters worse.

 For example, the canonist taught that a woman not telling her fiancée that she had an abortion when fifteen-years-old was a ground for annulment.
 This makes no sense considering the explanation of annulments published by Ignatius Press’s book When is the Marriage Null.
 Furthermore, listeners would conclude that anyone who had an abortion would be required to tell their fiancée about it, or their marriage would be invalid.
 This is absurd.